| TALKING IT OVER

 Will small computers embedded in our clothing send a signal to our smart cars,

+with directions to our destination and road conditions?
 Here at the White House Millennium Council, we asked several experts

 what changes they think will most affect the way we live in the next century.